pomerium/pomerium/docs/docs/identity-providers.md

 ![OneLogin set role](./one-login/one-login-oidc-groups-param.png)

-Finally, configure Pomerium with the identity provider settings retrieved in the pervious steps.
+Finally, configure Pomerium with the identity provider settings retrieved in the previous steps.
 Your [environmental variables] should look something like this.

 ```bash
 IDP_PROVIDER="onelogin"